agbeltran/agbeltran.github.io/_pages/about.md

 ### Research & Development

-Nowadays, all areas of science are dealing with unprecedented amounts of data, overwhelming our ability to organise, find, analyse, and store it. **Models**, **methods**, and **software tools** for data science and innovative scholarly communication are an absolute necessity for current research, and it is precisely this set of software tools, models and methods that I work on developing, with the aim of enabling **reproducibility** and **aggregation of research results**.
+Nowadays, all areas of science are dealing with unprecedented amounts of data, overwhelming our ability to organise, find, analyse, and store it. **Models**, **methods**, and **software tools** for data science and innovative scholarly communication are an absolute necessity for current research, and it is precisely this set of software tools, models and methods that I work on developing, with the aim of enabling **Findable, Accessible, Interoperable and Reusable (FAIR) data**,  **research reproducibility** and **aggregation of research results**.

 ### Previous Positions

+Until recently, I was a **Research Lecturer** at the  [Oxford e-Research Centre](http://www.oerc.ox.ac.uk/) in the [Engineering Science](https://www.eng.ox.ac.uk) Department of the [University of Oxford](http://www.ox.ac.uk/).
+I was also a member of the [Engineering Science](http://www.eng.ox.ac.uk/) Researchers Committee.

 Before joining the **[University of Oxford](http://www.ox.ac.uk/)**, I was involved with the Computational and Systems Medicine project and the Department of Computer Science at **[University College London](http://www.ucl.ac.uk)**, collaborating, among others, with the [National Cancer Research Institute](https://www.ncri.org.uk/).
 I mainly worked on knowledge management for cancer research data.